ninahew/Encryption/README.md

 Conversely, in decryption mode, an encrypted message is entered, and the corresponding message is returned in human language.

 ## Workflow
 Initially, I planned my project using a trello board.
 This allowed me to break the problem down into much more manageable pieces.
-Following that, I researched the game, and in particualr the process of Base64 encoding, which is the process used in this tool.
+Following that, I researched the game, and in particular the process of Base64 encoding, which is the process used in this tool.
 Once I had a good understanding of that, I drew a flowchart to help me visualize the necssary steps, and then I began to code.
 This was the longest step, and once it was done I prepared the presentation of the final product.

 ## Organization